2022 Kia EV6 range confirmed: price, specs and release date

 In range-topping GT guise, the EV6 gets a combined 585hp from two electric motors, allowing it to crack the 0-60mph sprint in 3.5 seconds.
 This gets an electronic limited-slip differential to help manage that power effectively.
 There’s a less powerful version of the all-wheel-drive car with 232hp that’ll manage it in 6.2 seconds, though.

-Using a 270kW fast charger, the battery can be topped from 10 to 80% in 18 minutes, plus you’ll get access to the KiaCharge service which looks to bring a number of memberships for charging networks under one account.
+Range does dip to 315 miles for the GT but, using a 270kW fast charger, the battery can be topped from 10 to 80% in 18 minutes.
+Plus you’ll get access to the KiaCharge service which looks to bring a number of memberships for charging networks under one account.
 This means you won’t have to fiddle about with a thousand different accounts.

 New 2021 Kia EV6 interior and infotainment

 The Kia EV6’s interior is rather simple, but well thought out.
 The dashboard is devoid of clutter, save for a large infotainment screen and a digital driver’s display — both 12-inches in size — though separate physical controls remain for the climate control.
 There’s no large gear shifter either, with a rotary dial slapped on the centre console just behind the push-button start.